juletopi/The_Content-Cove_Project/README.md

 What main implementations will be made:
 * A main "**Home**" with information about the site and a section with cards of movies, games and anime to choose from.
-* Different **custom web pages** for each of the movies, games, and anime previously present on the cards.
+* Different **custom webpages** for each of the movies, games, and anime previously present on the cards.

 As this is kinda of a big project, and at the current time I am a beginner programmer, as I improve my skills I'll be going back to this project.